natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 .. _Click or Tap to Begin Test: https://www.phishingbox.com/phishing-test/

 ..
 Note::
-Use uBlock Origin to avoid incorrect download button and malicious pop ups. he uBlock Origin is a cross-platform, free and open-source browser extension for content filtering that is primarily intended to counteract privacy invasion in an effective and user-friendly way.
+Use uBlock Origin to avoid incorrect download button and malicious pop ups.
+The uBlock Origin is a cross-platform, free and open-source browser extension, for content filtering, that is primarily intended to counteract privacy invasion in an effective and user-friendly way.
 Blocking annoying full screen ads, removing fake download buttons and preventing sketchy pop-ups can keep your web surfing safe!

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/42.jpg
    :width: 50%
    :align: center

-Check out uBlock Origin, it works on most popular web browsers (Desktop):`Click Here`_.
+Check out uBlock Origin.
+It works on most popular web browsers (Desktop):`Click Here`_.

 .. _Click Here: https://ublockorigin.com/